ymeine/usermanual/README.md

   mixin version("1.3.4")
   ```
 * Push your changes, the hook will rebuild the whole documentation base

 # Contributing

-If you find any typos or have any ideas of somthing that should be documentation, we'll very gladly take any pull requests for new documentation!
+If you find any typos or have any ideas of something that should be documentation, we'll very gladly take any pull requests for new documentation!

 This source material is intended to be open and sharable to all.